harrietty/harrietryder.co.uk/src/blog/rspec-1.md

 title: 'How does RSpec work?
 Part 1: Blocks and Contexts'
 date: 2019-02-16
 tags: [code, howto, technical, tutorial, ruby, rspec]
+description: When I'm learning a new language, or trying to learn it more deeply, I love reimplementing common libraries.
+In this post, I take a look at RSpec, a library whose workings appear to make no sense, in an attempt to get to grips with Metaprogramming in Ruby!
 ---

 ![](rubies.jpg)